Naitik0713/MyCafe/README.md

 - Azure Subscription: Make sure you have an active Azure subscription.
 - Azure Virtual Machine: Ensure that you have a virtual machine (VM) or another resource for which you want to monitor CPU usage.
-- Azure Ai Translator Service: Ensure that you have translator service key, region and endpoint to translate the web content.
+- Azure AI search,Azure QnA maker: Ensure that you have Language Resource Key, region and endpoint to using the bot content.

 ## Setup:
-- Dependencies: Ensure required libraries and frameworks are installed.
-Include translation API keys for language support.
-- Configuration: Adjust system parameters, collaborative filtering weights, and translation settings in the configuration file.
-- Training: Train machine learning models using historical data for optimal performance.
-Set up translation model if applicable

  Azure Services Used: